FlixTrain: FlixTrain Talgo 230

-During early-2025 FlixTrain had been negotiating with Talgo to buy up to 63 trains similar to DB Fernverkehr's new ICE L trains.
+During early-2025 FlixTrain had been negotiating with Talgo to buy up to 63 Talgo 230 trains similar to DB Fernverkehr's new ICE L trains.
 On 27 March 2025 FlixTrain placed an order worth €1.06 billion with Talgo, for thirty locomotive-hauled trainsets and fifteen years of maintenance.
 The trains would be capable of operating across the Netherlands, Austria, Germany, Denmark and Sweden, with a framework for increasing the order up to 65 trainsets.
 Haulage would be via separately-procured Siemens Vectron locomotives.